 Are you a Chinese parent, a parent of a bilingual kid looking to hire the services of a Chinese nanny?
 The Chinese nanny industry is a fast emerging sector in and outside China.

-Parents hire Chinese speaking nannies for several reasons, but it mostly boils down to the language factor.
-Whatever reason behind your interest in getting a Chinese-speaking nanny, we have put together some resources to help you answer some pertinent questions before hiring one.
+Parents hire Chinese-speaking nannies for several reasons, but it mostly boils down to the language factor.
+Whatever the reason behind your interest in getting a Chinese-speaking nanny, we have put together some resources to help you answer some pertinent questions before hiring one.

 How much do you know about Chinese-speaking caregivers?
 This article will cover the basics, including the different types of Chinese nannies, their duties, and how you can find them.

 What are Chinese-speaking caregivers called?

 Generally, every Chinese-speaking nanny is called Ayi (Ah-Yee), which means Aunt.
 It is a family-friendly and respectful way to refer to a nanny in a Chinese family as the children can call her freely without any awkwardness between them.

 As the name Ayi already implies, Chinese nannies are often females, hence Aunt's wide acceptance.
 It also helps the nanny feel like a part of the family and helps the kids accept them.

 Chinese caregivers are classified based on types or categories.
 Each category of nannies has its specific duties and a name for them based on these duties.

 Let us find out how Chinese-speaking nannies are categorized.

 As the name implies, child-only nannies take care of a child or children in a family, and their duties are restricted to caring for that child/children.